Wide Reads

 — Zarathustra

-Context: His final declaration as he leaves the cave
+Context: His final declaration as he leaves the cave, glowing and strong like a morning sun

 The moment of complete self-ownership and commitment to his purpose.
-He's done waiting for others and ready to create his own destiny.
+He is done waiting for others and ready to create his own destiny.
+This is the closing cry of the entire book.

 In Today's Words: